advaitaa-02/Magical-Arena/Readme.md

 **Winning the Game**:
 The game ends when one player's health reaches zero.
 If both players' health reaches zero simultaneously , the game is declared a draw.

+In index.js, you can change the values of strength,attack and health for both players.